timbru/draft-sidrops-publication-server-bcp/draft-timbru-sidrops-publication-server-bcp-00.md

   - fix the timestamps of files (see next section)
   - change the symlink to point to the new directory

+An example implementation of the above steps is available as a POSIX shellscript [@rsync-move].

 This way, rsyncd does not need to restart, and since rsyncd resolves this symlink when it `chdir`s into the module directory when a client connects, any connected RPs will be able to read a consistent state.